 Summer/Fall 2017 – Notice of objection period prior to approval of the preferred alternative and final EIS

 Fall/Winter 2017 – Notice of plan approval and final EIS

-More detailed information will go out to the public and be posted on this website as the dates get closer for these future public meetings.
-If you specific questions regarding our forest plan revision process please email us firstname.lastname@example.org or contact the Forest Planner at 575-758-6221.
+If you have specific questions regarding our forest plan revision process please email us at firstname.lastname@example.org or contact the Forest Planner 575-758-6221.